jdelgado14/liri-node-app/README.md

 # liri-node-app
 # About liri
 LIRI is like SIRI (from iOS).
 It is a command line node app that takes in parameters and outputs data.
-The user guess four commands.
+The user has four commands.
   * concert-this
   * spotify-this-song
   * movie-this